siot-decada-robotics/get-rmf/README.md

 ```

 Setup: <br>
-These steps requires rmf demos to be installed and sourced
+These steps require rmf demos to be installed and sourced
 ``` bash
 setup_rmfweb
 ```